vyos/vyos-documentation/docs/installation/install.rst

 Unlike general purpose Linux distributions, VyOS uses "image installation" that mimics the user experience of traditional hardware routers and allows keeping multiple VyOS versions installed simultaneously.
-This makes it possible to switch to a previous version if something breaks or miss-behaves after an image upgrade.
+This makes it possible to switch to a previous version if something breaks or misbehaves after an image upgrade.

 Every version is contained in its own squashfs image that is mounted in a union